- Home

 2.2.
 Who is Eligible for a French Home Improvement Grant?

-The main grant that is now available since 2021 is through a scheme called 'Ma Prime Renov', which you can read about in in our our Guide to Financial Assistance for Energy Efficiency.
+A separate grant that is also available is through a scheme called 'Ma Prime Renov', which you can read about in in our our Guide to Financial Assistance for Energy Efficiency.

 In exceptional circumstances tenants are also eligible if the grant is needed to bring the property to a minimum habitable standard.